ckugot/energygames/README.md

 -   Tested to work in current WebKit and Firefox browsers.
 Did you know Microsoft announced they are going to rename Internet Explorer because everybody hates it's early versions?

 ## Known Issues
-- Safari does not calculate subpixels well for years, resulting in a whitespace on the right side of the gaming board.
+- Safari rendering engine does not calculate subpixels (i.e. 5.472px) well for years, resulting in a whitespace on the right side of the gaming board.
+Chrome renders them much wiser.

 ## Developers Guide
 -   The same person can play figures of different color.
 Current Player figures are starting at A1 (on the bottom).